Marpeddata/movierating/README.md

 12: Now add movies of your choice and assign a fitting genre.

+      *There is a file in the api directory called movies.json where you can "steal" movie info and urls for images if you like.
+You cannot run it the same way as genres.json, because the genre object id's will not match.

 13: You can see the added movies by navigating to the frontpage called 'MovieRating'

 13: Log out again and register a new user (it by default be a regular user - non admin).
 With this user you can now view the films that the admin has added.
 You can create a review to a given movie by clicking on the specific movie navigating from the front page.
 You will be able to see your user's review under 'Reviews' in the nav bar.